-Put the chopped oranges into a small saucepan and add 1 tbsp water.
-Cover and cook gently for 30 minutes or until the oranges are soft and the excess liquid has evaporated.
+Put the chopped orange pieces into a small saucepan and add 1 tbsp water.
+Cover and cook gently for 30 minutes or until they are soft and the excess liquid has evaporated.
 Remember to keep an eye on it so it doesn’t catch.

-Preheat the oven to 180ºC and line a 23cm springform cake tin with olive oil and baking parchment (the boring bit, sorry).
+Preheat the oven to 180ºC.
+Using a piece of kitchen roll wipe the inside of a 23cm springform cake tin with olive oil and line with baking parchment.
 Finely chop the oranges in a food blender to form a smooth paste.
 Set aside to cool.

 Put the egg whites in a large bowl and whisk until they form stiff peaks.
 Gradually whisk in half the caster sugar for one minute.